hamza15/Grouper/notes.md

 A virtual community to help connect professionals with similar skills, interests or passions.

 #User
-    has_many :memberships
+    has_many :topics
-    has_many :groups, through :memberships
+    has_many :groups
+    has_many :topic_groups, through: :topics, source: :group
     email
     password_digest
     profession